 The perfect bug out location (BOL) is a remote area, either in a small town or in the wilderness.
 The less people present, the farther away from danger you are.
 Don’t be completely discouraged from living in the suburbs.
 It’s safer than the crowded city, if you’re careful and stay away from bad neighborhoods.

 2. Not Having Enough Fuel in Your Tank

 If you need to bug out, it’s better to do it with a full tank of gas, especially if you’re headed into a remote area.
 And if you need to be always on the move, you wouldn’t be able to go far with an empty tank.

 Always refill your gas tank before it gets below half a tank.
 Once a SHTF or natural disaster has occurred, gas station lines will be long, there may be a gas shortage, and pumps may not even work at all.
 If you can and know how to safely store it, stock up on gas and additional types of fuel.

 3. Not Having an Escape Route

-You need to plan an escape route ahead of time.
+You need to plan several escape routes ahead of time.
 This requires extensive knowledge of the city and its roads, back alleys, and dead ends.
-Map at least one to three different routes you could take to get to your BOL.
-Laminate your maps to keep them waterproof, or put them in a watertight container.
-This will help you avoid being caught in a traffic jam like everyone else when bugging out.
+Map at least one to three different routes you could take to get to your bug out location.

 4. Not Having a Flexible Plan